-The salon itself is getting a mini makeover in August.
-It will close for a couple of days to modernise with new basins and a proper mani-pedi station.
+The salon itself is got a mini makeover in August 2019.
+It closed for a couple of days to modernise with new basins and a proper mani-pedi station.

-And, of course, they’ll also be improving their sustainability credentials in the process.
+And, of course, they improved their sustainability credentials in the process.

 Issy’s Salon, 36 Elizabeth Street.